wp-plugins/smartbroker/readme.txt

 * Go to *Admin* -> *Settings* -> *SmartBroker* to configure the plugin
 * Set the *SmartBroker server address* to the address of your SmartBroker system (always include the *http://* part)

-> If you want to use a demo server to test your installation, set the server address to `http://demo.smart-broker.co.uk`.
+> If you don't have a SmartBroker server yet, use the default `http://demo.smart-broker.co.uk`

-* The *SmartBroker search page ID* and *SmartBroker listing page ID* should already be set by the plugin. various options are available to customise these pages - see *Shortcode options* below for details.
+* The *SmartBroker search page ID* and *SmartBroker listing page ID* should already be set by the plugin.
+Various options are available to customise these pages - see *Shortcode options* below for details.

 * Set the display currency (if in doubt, start with 'EUR').